EyasuTeshome/shifttracker/mock-interviews/use-feedback-to-set-some-interview-related-smart-goals.md

 ### Reminder on gathering feedback in an interview

 In the lesson *["How to analyze your performance in a mock interview"](https://github.com/microverseinc/curriculum-professional-skills/blob/main/mock-interviews/how-to-analyze-your-performance-in-a-mock-interview.md),* you were introduced to a feedback template with questions to ask your mock interviewer about your performance.
-We hope that you have used this template to gather feedback oduring your peer mock interviews so that you can do this exercise properly.
+We hope that you have used this template to gather feedback during your peer mock interviews so that you can do this exercise properly.

 **A quick reminder on** **gathering feedback after a mock interview using the feedback template:**